c5shen/WITCH/README.md

 * Ubuntu 18.04.6 LTS with **Python 3.7.6**
 * macOS Monterey 12.4 with **Python 3.9.13**

 Now the program fully supports Linux and macOS systems (for at least the ones mentioned above).
 We provide necessary binary executables for both types of systems, but you can supplement your own by changing the paths in the `main.config` file.
+In cases of conflicting installations (e.g., different versions of MAFFT), please supplement with the version on your system.
 If you experience any difficulty running WITCH, please contact Chengze Shen (chengze5@illinois.edu).

 ### Requirements